 The Incredible History of Cryptocurrency

-Before getting into the deep – i.e. bitcoins, mining, blockchain transactions and so on – it’s important to understand the history of cryptocurrency and its context of emergence.
-Beyond timeline, grasping the meaning of crypto and why it was even created at first will help you understand how crypto works.
+You need to learn about the history of cryptocurrency before getting into the deep! i.e. bitcoins, mining, blockchain transactions and so on – it’s important to understand its context of emergence.
+Beyond timeline, grasping the history of cryptocurrency and why it was even created at first will help you understand how crypto works.

 Prior to Bitcoin, many attempts at creating a digital currency had taken place.
 As early as 1998, the concept had been introduced by computer engineer Wei Dai through a paper in which he discussed the idea of a digital currency.
 That same year, another attempt was drafted by blockchain pioneer Nick Szabo.